NullArray/NetSet/README.md

 # NetSet
 Operational Security utility and automator.
+NetSet has been updated to Version 1.1.0

 NetSet is designed to automate a number of operations that will help the user with securing their network traffic.
 It also provides an easy way to gather proxies and run utilities through Tor.